 Our program areas focus on ballistic missile defense, sensors and weapons, and integrated warfare systems.
 The spectrum of tasks includes the initial definition of critical needs and performing system requirements analysis, technology evaluation and experimentation, system developments and performance demonstrations, and testing and evaluation of major systems and elements with the warfighters.

 Recent contributions by APL staff supported the destruction of an errant satellite by a Navy Aegis Ballistic Missile cruiser, integrated with other elements of the larger Ballistic Missile Defense system.
-APL engineers are leading key development activities for Standard Missile-2, Standard Missile-3, Standard Missile-6, and the Advanced Missile Defense Radar.
+APL engineers are leading key development activities for Standard Missile-2, Standard Missile-3, Standard Missile-6, and the Air and Missile Defense Radar.
 Other staff are leading and performing technical work on the evolution and modernization of Aegis combat systems and integrated ship self defense systems that will make them more effective against raids of air, anti-ship cruise missiles, and ballistic missile threats.
 APL continues to lead the way in application of new technologies and the development of sensor netting capabilities for the services.